KerryAlsace/merge-sort-codealong-v-000/README.md

 The merge sort algorithm sorts a list in two main steps.

-**First**, take an unordered list and continue splitting the list into smaller and smaller subarrays until the subarrays each one element.
+**First**, take an unordered list and continue splitting the list into smaller and smaller subarrays until the subarrays each contain one element.

 ```javascript
 [7, 1, 2, 8, 6, 10, 4, 3]